otto-de/edison-hal/README.md

 *New Features / API extensions*

-* New methods to select links matching some given predicate
+* New Traverson methods to select links matching some given predicate.

 ### 0.7.0